Your marriage was plugging along until recently.

 Two Forms of In Person Help

-- Marriage Counseling, which is appropriate when your spouse has decided to take divorce off the table for now and to work with you to revive your marriage.
-You can review our list of Discernment Counselors, who also see regular couples not on the brink.
+which is appropriate when your spouse has decided to take divorce off the table for now and to work with you to revive your marriage.
+We have a vetted list of couples therapists we trust for your marriage.

 If your spouse is leaning towards a divorce that you don't want, you're like a stranger in a strange land.